sbrzt/rpo-indicators/README.md

-# extension-template
+# RPO Indicators

-This repository is a blank template of an SKG-IF extension.
+This repository holds the documentation for the extension of the SKG-IF data model to describe indicators for monitoring Research Performing Organisations.